unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 interpreted as described in [RFC2119].

-# Signature Functions with Context
+# Existing Functions with Context Labels

 The following cryptographic primitives define an explicit argument for identifying a context: